abhiraj-ku/iCli/README.md

 *(Example: Finding a missing index on a 5M row table)*

 ## Why I Built This
-I got tired of manually digging through `pg_stat_statements` and trying to read massive JSON `EXPLAIN` plans every time the database CPU spiked..
-I built this to understand explain and pg_stat_statements a little better.
+I got tired of manually digging through `pg_stat_statements` and trying to read massive JSON `EXPLAIN` plans every time the database CPU spiked.
 ## What It Does
 * **Finds slow queries:** Grabs the worst queries based on actual total execution time.
 * **Spots bad plans:** Parses the `EXPLAIN (FORMAT JSON)` output to catch issues like massive sequential scans or disk-based sorts.